androidwiltron/craiggoddenpayne.github.io/_posts/2018-5-7-aws-simple-cloud-setup.md

 First you need to create the VPC, and set the IP prefix to something like `192.168.0.0/16` and set the tenancy to default.

-You then want to create 3 subnets, and set the CIDR block to be 192.168.1.0/24, 192.168.2.0/24 and 192.168.3.0/24 respectively.
+You then want to create 3 subnets, and set the CIDR block to be `192.168.1.0/24`, `192.168.2.0/24` and `192.168.3.0/24` respectively.

-We are going to treat 1.0 as out DMZ containing our web servers and NATs, 2.0 as our DB server, and 3.0 as our Application servers.
+We are going to treat `1.0` as our DMZ containing our web servers and NATs, `2.0` as our DB server, and `3.0` as our Application servers.

 Next add an Internet Gateway and attach to the VPC

 Then add a new Route Table and attach to the VPC

-Next add a route to the route table, selecting the internet gateway, and assign it to everyone 0.0.0.0/0.
+Next add a route to the route table, selecting the internet gateway, and assign it to everyone `0.0.0.0/0`.

-Then add a subnet association, and select our DMZ subnet, 192.168.1.0/24
+Then add a subnet association, and select our DMZ subnet, `192.168.1.0/24`

-If you bring up an EC2 instance within the 192.168.1.0 subnet, and run a curl command, you should find that the box has internet traffic.
+If you bring up an EC2 instance within the `192.168.1.0` subnet, and run a curl command, you should find that the box has internet traffic.

-Next create two